Lord Buckethead: Copyright dispute (2018)

-2019 election
+David Hughes period (2019)

+Durham enlisted the film journalist David Hughes to play Lord Buckethead.
 The Lord Buckethead Twitter account became active again in 2019.
-That year, Lord Buckethead, now played by David Hughes, appeared at People's Vote rallies calling for a second Brexit referendum.
+That year, Lord Buckethead, now played by Hughes, appeared at People's Vote rallies calling for a second Brexit referendum.
 In April, Buckethead crowdfunded £15,000 to stand against Nigel Farage for South East England MEP in the May 2019 European Parliament Elections.
 The bid was abandoned for fear it could take votes away from parties campaigning for the UK to remain in the EU.
 Durham said the money was returned.

 For the general election in December 2019, Buckethead represented the Official Monster Raving Loony Party, standing against prime minister Boris Johnson in his constituency of Uxbridge and South Ruislip.
 He won 125 votes (0.3%).
-Harvey also stood, using a new character, Count Binface, winning 69 votes.
+Harvey also stood in the election as Count Binface, winning 69 votes.
+After Hughes and Harvey went for drinks afterwards, Hughes used the Lord Buckethead Twitter account to announce that he was an "imposter" and to endorse Count Binface as "the true heir to the Buckethead throne".
+In 2026, Hughes said many people had asked him to stand as Buckethead at the 2026 Clacton by-election, but that he had finished with the character.